d3fc/d3fc/site/src/components/annotation/line.md

       .call(lineAnnotation);
 ---

-This component renders horizontal or vertical line annotations.
+The line annotation component renders horizontal or vertical line annotations.
 The following example takes a series, and plots its min, max and latest values as annotations:

 ```js
 {{{example-code}}}